drduh/gone/README.md

 # Testing

-Unit tests are validated by GitHub Actions on repository changes, or can be run manually:
+Unit tests are validated by a [workflow](https://github.com/drduh/gone/blob/main/.github/workflows/test-and-lint.yml) on repository changes.
+They can also be run manually:

 ```
 make test